Recycling with the Downham Market Lions Club

 Recycling Bins in Downham Market

-There are currently three collecting bins in the town at Parker’s Optometrists in Wales Court, A J Coggles (Funeral Directors) Bridge Street and the Borough Council Offices in the Priory Centre.
+There are currently three collecting bins in the town at Parker Optometrists in Wales Court, A J Coggles (Funeral Directors) Bridge Street and the Downham Market Library in the Priory Centre.
 Please note that the spectacle cases are not required.

 Thank you for your help